Dates of trip: April 9 – 16, 2024

 Reindeer Herder's Day in Popigay is usually held annually in April on these dates.
 The exact dates of the festival are determined by the local administration (usually in January-March) and may be subject to change in practice.

 In the event that Reindeer Herder's Day in Popigay is not scheduled for this date, we may participate in the celebration of Reindeer Herder's Day in Novorybnoy or extend our stay in the Dolgan encampment for an additional day.
+Day 6.
+April 14, 2024.
+Sunday.
+Transfer to Hatanga.
+After breakfast, on TRECOL off-road vehicles, we return through the tundra to Hatanga (about 300 km).
+The journey will take the entire day, with lunch in Novorybnoy.

 Late arrival in Hatanga.
 Rest after the long journey.